-We understand that finding Quality measures that are relevant to your practice specialty can be challenging.
+We understand that finding quality measures relevant to your practice specialty can be challenging.
 That’s why we’ve worked with leaders across specialties to develop the most relevant measures for quality measurement and inclusion in the MIPS program.
-We also have specialists on board to answer questions about these measures, their intention, their implementation, tips on workflows and everything you need to make MIPS reporting more relevant and less burdensome to your practice, while helping you to improve patient outcomes.
+We also have specialists on board to answer questions about these measures, their intention, their implementation, tips on workflows, and everything you need to make MIPS reporting more relevant and less burdensome to your practice, while helping you improve patient outcomes.

-Make your MIPS participation more meaningful by utilizing measures that align with your practice.
+Make your MIPS participation more meaningful by using measures that align with your practice.

-Healthmonix works with the following specialties to provide specialty measures & all available MIPS measures:
+Healthmonix works with the following specialties to provide specialty measures and all available MIPS measures:

 How Healthmonix and APA partnered to create the MBHR

-Healthmonix has been partnering with the American Psychological Association (APA) for over six years via the Mental and Behavioral Health Registry (MBHR), in developing and implementing mental and behavioral health measures that track patient outcomes that are relevant to everyday practice.
-The APA and Healthmonix have gathered together leading experts in the field to develop measures that are evidence-based, address gaps in care, and track patient outcomes.
+Healthmonix has been partnering with the American Psychological Association (APA) for over 6 years via the Mental and Behavioral Health Registry (MBHR).
+The MBHR develops and implements mental and behavioral health measures that track patient outcomes relevant to everyday practice.
+The APA and Healthmonix have gathered leading experts in the field to develop measures that are evidence-based, address gaps in care, and track patient outcomes.
 With these measures, mental and behavioral health professionals can view their outcomes over time, track both individual patients and patient populations, and compare their performance to others in their field.
 As well as being valuable measures for tracking your patient outcomes, these measures have been approved by CMS for MIPS reporting.
-They can be used alone or in combination with other ‘standard’ MIPS measures.
+They can be used alone or in combination with other standard MIPS measures.
 Even if not reporting to the MIPS program, professionals can use these for practice assessment and improvement.